The 2027 pension IHT reform — what you need to know.

 The result: pensions are the only major UK asset class that avoids IHT entirely.
 Property, ISAs, bank accounts, general investments, and premium bonds are all within the estate.
 The pension is the exception — and for large pension pots, the tax saving is substantial.
 A £500,000 pot that would attract £200,000 in IHT if it were an ISA passes entirely IHT-free as a pension.

-At the Autumn Budget 2024, the Chancellor announced that from April 2027, unused DC pension funds would be brought within the scope of IHT.
+At the Autumn Budget 2024, the Chancellor announced that from 6 April 2027, unused DC pension funds will be brought within the scope of IHT.
+Following the consultation that closed in January 2025 and the government's response, the reform has been confirmed and the implementing legislation is in train.

-- The remaining DC pension pot at death would be added to the estate value for IHT calculation purposes
+- The remaining DC pension pot at death is added to the estate value for IHT calculation purposes

-- If the combined estate (including pension) exceeds the nil-rate band, 40% IHT would apply to the excess
+- If the combined estate (including pension) exceeds the nil-rate band, 40% IHT applies to the excess

-- Income tax on withdrawals would still apply for deaths after 75 — raising the question of double taxation
+- Income tax on withdrawals still applies for deaths after 75 — meaning the same money is exposed to both IHT and income tax

 - DB pensions (which pay a defined income, not a transferable pot)